edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 ### Batch processing with Tika

 The above single-file command does not scale well for situations that require the processing of large volumes of PDFs[^5].
 In such cases, it's better to run Tika in batch mode.
-As an example, the command below will process all files in directory "myPDFs", and store the results in output directory "tika-out":
+As an example, the command below will process all files in directory "myPDFs", and store the results in output directory "tika-out"[^6]:

 ```bash
 java -jar ~/tika/tika-app-2.1.0.jar --text -i ./myPDFs/ -o ./tika-out/